 Why are \netnames a natural architecture for learning solution operators of time-dependent PDEs, especially those governing flows and waves?
 We sketch three complementary perspectives that connect the architecture to classical structure in PDEs and numerical schemes.
-These arguments are primarily motivational: we do not claim that any one of those perspectives causally explains the architecture's empirical success, but together they provide a coherent intuition and suggest routes towards more rigorous theory.
-Our hope is that the reader will find at least one of the three vignettes helpful and illuminating.
+These perspectives are primarily motivational: we do not claim that any one of them causally explains the architecture's empirical success, but together they provide a coherent intuition and suggest routes towards a more rigorous theory.
+Our hope is that the reader will find at least one of the three vignettes illuminating.

-\subsection{Scalar conservation laws}
+\subsection{Scalar Conservation Laws}